philarete173/artifactsmmo-client/README.md

 pip install -r requirements.txt
 ```

+`Pillow` is required only for the optional character skin ASCII art shown at character selection.
+The rest of the client works without it (Pillow is a soft dependency).

 ## Usage

 Before starting the client, you must specify your token in the config.ini configuration file (an example can be found in config.ini.example):